Lingfeng555/Cars_Price_Prediction/Trees/README.md

 - **Combustion Engine**: Managed by Martin, emphasizing fuel efficiency, emissions, and traditional engine performance metrics.
 - **Hybrid (Non-Plug-in)**: Handled by Giovanni, considering a balance between electric and combustion factors.
 - **Gas-Powered Vehicles**: Covered by Asier, with a focus on gas-specific parameters.

-Each author brings expertise in their respective vehicle types, ensuring that the models align with the unique characteristics and evaluation criteria of each car category.